 Noise reduction at the source is the most effective of all measures.
 The machine manufacturer is obliged to indicate the noise emission of his machine which is determined according to the applicable standards.

 Indoors, the decrease in noise level is lower than outdoors.
 It can be improved through sound-absorbing walls and ceilings, and raised by acoustic screens.

 At the work place with high noise intensity, ear protection (ear muffs, ear plugs) is the only option to reduce the noise for a short period to a level that is acceptable and tolerable from the health point of view.
-However, since the ear protection has significant disadvantages like impairment of communication, risk of accidents, sweating, feeling of pressure, disability to work, and also since the protective function can be assured by ear protection only conditionally, noise reduction by technical measures takes precedence.
+However, since hearing protection has considerable disadvantages - such as impairment of communication, risk of accident, sweating, feeling of pressure, obstruction of work - and the protective function of hearing protection can only be ensured to a limited extent, noise reduction through technical measures has priority.

 Soundproof cabin for centrifugal fan in the pharmaceutical industry.
-Soundproof cabin, made of zinc-plated individual sound protection elements.
-The installation is carried out by IGUSTA's mechanics.
+Soundproof cabin, made of individual soundproofing elements in galvanized design.
+The assembly was carried out by IGUSTA fitters.
 Acoustic measurement after installation.
 Achieved level reduction 24.6 dB.